markusweldon/digital-rain/readme.md

 # 👨‍💻 🐇 Matrix-style Digital Rain Effect

-A simple and cool Matrix-style digital rain effect generated in JavaScript, this project uses HTML and CSS.
+Welcome to the Matrix Digital Rain project, a mesmerizing visual representation inspired by the iconic digital rain sequence from the Matrix.
+This project is a tribute to the beauty that can be found at the intersection of art and technology.
+Built using JavaScript, this project uses HTML and CSS.

 ## Live Preview